 From the sensual to the cool, the fluid to the solid.
-Classics and brand new works come together in the West Wing, challenging our senses and showcasing the full range of the Louisiana Collection in this 60th anniversary season.
+Classics and brand new works came together in the West Wing, challenging the senses and showcasing the full range of the Louisiana Collection in this 60th anniversary season.

 Some of these works turn softness and texture into painterly and sculptural qualities in their own right.
 Others highlight the chemical reactions of materials combined with the effects of gravity and time – the magic of serendipity.
 Some explore infinite nuances of colour and the complexity of perception, while others meet us in the room as cool, geometric objects.